 - Plastic forks and spoons to pair with foods like yogurt (we like reusable RePlay Recycled forks and spoons)

-Stocking Your Snack Box
+What to Put in Your Snack Box

 Ready to fill up those cute containers?
 Gather your favorite healthy snacks!
 Here are some ideas:

-Leftover cubed chicken or steak
+- Leftover cooked chicken, pork, or steak

 Tips for a Successful Snack Box